Johnmojo/Yet-Another-Quote-Generator/README.md

 1. `$ cd Yet-Another-Quote-Generator` - go inside the project directory, or in your respective file explorer.
 2. That's it, open `index.html` on your browser by just double-clicking on the file.

+# Documentation

+Here's how I made it with explanation in my [post](https://johnnychai.com/yet-another-quote-generator).

 # Credit

 API from lukePeavey - [Quotable](https://github.com/lukePeavey/quotable)